trallnag/copier-template-python-script/README.md

 ## Project status

-The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as I am actively using it.
+The project is maintained by me, [Tim](https://github.com/trallnag), and I am interested in keeping it alive as I am actively using it.

+I'm also using the project to test out various tools and workflows.

 ## Contributing

 No point in contributing.
-Made for my (trallnag) personal use only.
+Made for my (Tim) personal use only.

 ## Licensing